 Romans 11:29 God’s gifts and his call are irrevocable.

 - •• Jesus began His Church with widespread manifestations of spiritual gifts, or “gifts of the Holy Spirit”.
 These supernatural gifts were never taken from the Church.
 No, but rather they are “irrevocable”.
 God has promised that His Church will “not lack any spiritual gift ... to the end”.
 Click the blue link just above for a detailed biblical proof that the gifts of the Holy Spirit are still valid for Christians today.

 1 Corinthians 14:26 What then shall we say, brothers?
 When you come together, everyone has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
 All of these must be done for the strengthening of the church.

-•• Do you believe God’s report concerning the importance and present validity of the gifts of the Spirit?
-Or, as so many churches have unfortunately done, have you featured the word and worship, but relegated the spiritual gifts to the first century?
+- •• Do you believe God’s report concerning the importance and present validity of the gifts of the Spirit?
+Or, as so many churches have done, have you properly featured God's word and worship, but unbiblically relegated the spiritual gifts to the first century?
 Remember, the apostle said that “all of these must be done for the strengthening of the church”.
 “All” — word, worship, and spiritual gifts — not just the first two.

 • Divine Healing